nidragedd/nidragedd.github.io/_posts/2019-09-05-things-you-should-now-before-visiting-Paris.md

 Whereas 19e and 20e (respectively Buttes-Chaumont and Menilmontant) have the "cheapest" price.
 {: .small style="text-align: justify;"}
 <br />
-### So, has the neighbourhood a real impact on the price ?
+### So, has the neighbourhood a real impact on the price?
-_Is it something that we can also observe in our data ?
-Can we confirm the french study observations ?_
+_Is it something that we can also observe in our data?
+Can we confirm the french study observations?_
 <figure class="align-center" style="width: 600px">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/20190905/ml_mean_price_per_neighbourhood.png" alt="Paris Airbnb mean price per neighbourhood">
   <figcaption>Paris Airbnb listings mean price per neighbourhood</figcaption>
 </figure>

-**Interesting: the top 5 from the study is within the top 6 of the mean price !**
+**Interesting: the top 5 from the study is within the top 6 of the mean price!**
 Here are some other insights caught from data:
 <figure class="align-center" style="width: 800px">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/20190905/ml_plots_per_neighbourhood_1.png" alt="Paris Airbnb number of listings and their availaility per neighbourhood">
   <figcaption>Paris Airbnb number of listings and their availaility per neighbourhood</figcaption>
 </figure>

-**_Elysee_ is far the most expensive neighbourhood** and the one with most availability (perhaps due to the price ?) even if there are few listings (only _Louvre_ has less listings to offer).
+**_Elysee_ is far the most expensive neighbourhood** and the one with most availability (perhaps due to the price?) even if there are few listings (only _Louvre_ has less listings to offer).
 10 neighbourhoods have mean price above the **mean value (116&euro;)** while 10 have mean price below.
 So it's a 50-50.
 It is though important to notice that only 2 neighbourhoods have mean price below the **median value (80&euro;)**: _Menilmontant_ and _Buttes-Chaumont_.
-Same result than the study !
+Same result than the study!
 In those 2 neighbourhoods, there are a lot of listings but with few availability per year, 60 days in average.
 {: .notice--primary style="text-align: justify;"}

-### But of course it depends on type of room I will rent, right ?
+### But of course it depends on type of room I will rent, right?
 In Airbnb data, there are 3 types of room available to rent:
 * Entire home/apt
 * Private room
 * Shared room
 {: .small }
-What is their share ?
-Where are they ?
-Does it really change something on the price ?
+What is their share?
+Where are they?
+Does it really change something on the price?

 <figure class="align-center" style="width: 700px">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/20190905/ml_plot_per_roomtype.png" alt="Paris Airbnb listing location per room type">